CCI-Tools/cate/README.md

     $ cate-webapi-start --port 9090

 Then open Cate App in a browser and enter the URL `http://localhost:9090`.
 Press the "Cate Stand-Alone Mode" button above.
 This will launch the Cate App in stand-alone mode.
+If you wish to run a service with limited file system access (sandboxed), you can specify the `root` option that defines a new file system root:

+    $ cate-webapi-start --port 9090 --root /home/fritz

 Use CTRL+C or the command